confluentinc/examples/multiregion/docs/multiregion.rst

       cd multiregion

 #.
 If you want to manually step through this tutorial, which is advised for new
-   users who want to gain familiarity with |mrrep|, skip ahead to the next section.
+   users who want to gain familiarity with |mrrep|, :ref:`skip ahead to the next section <multiregion-manual-demo>`.

    Alternatively, you can run the full tutorial end-to-end with the following script, which automates all the steps in the tutorial: